mrmlnc/fast-glob/README.md

 ## Why?

-  * Fast by using Streams, Promises and Bash Globbing on Linux machines.
-Used [readdir-enhanced](https://github.com/BigstickCarpet/readdir-enhanced), [micromatch](https://github.com/jonschlinkert/micromatch) and [bash-glob](https://github.com/jonschlinkert/bash-glob).
+  * Fast by using Streams and Promises.
+Used [readdir-enhanced](https://github.com/BigstickCarpet/readdir-enhanced) and [micromatch](https://github.com/jonschlinkert/micromatch).
-  * You can limit the depth of your search (only for non-Bash mode).
+  * You can limit the depth of your search.
   * You can get not only file paths, but also their `fs.Stats` objects with the additional `path` property.
   * You can transform file path or `fs.Stats` object before sending it to an array of results.